 When does Loma Linda University Health hire new graduate RNs for the Adult Hospital?

-- In 2020, new graduate nurses will be hired three times per year.
-The 2020 Cohorts are Spring (April), Summer (July), and Fall (October).
+- In 2021, new graduate nurses will be hired three times per year.
+The 2021 Cohorts are Winter (January), Spring (May), and Fall (October).

 - Please check the New Graduate Nurse Residency Program in the future for any updates on dates and opportunities.

 Which units hire new graduate RNs?

 - The Emergency Department, Acute Care, Rehab, Intensive Care, and Operating Room in the Adult Hospital divisions and the adult and youth/young adolescent units from the Behavioral Medicine Center all participate in the residency program.
 However, unit availability is based on vacancy and facility needs.

 Where does the program offer placement?